Awaiting a Homecoming

 It has already been several months since the summer sun started blazing over the mighty Chinese Han empire in the East Asian landmass, pushing the air upward and drawing the monsoon winds onshore from the Indian Ocean and Andaman Sea.

-It was twelve years ago on a similar stormy day that a sturdy, dark-skinned captain wrestled just such a ship ashore, its 24-meter frame having run up against sharp coral reefs in a squall.
+It was twelve years ago on a similar stormy day that a swarthy captain wrestled just such a ship ashore, its 24-meter frame having run up against sharp coral reefs in a squall.
 Sembian was lucky that his ship’s gash was above the waterline, and being a man who revered the gods, his first act was to provide the appropriate libations for the Hindu images that protected his battered ship.
 He recalled the image of the Buddhist goddess Tara, savior from the eight perils that he had visited in a pilgrimage to Odisha, just a few days sail past the great river delta area of present-day Bangladesh.
 The panel showing shipwrecked sailors pleading to the goddess always stuck in his mind.
 A kind man, he vowed to find a local temple to donate a portion of his wealth that had been spared.

 Ancient Ship Building